vippsas/vipps-developers/contact.md

 ## Can I call you?

 Nope.
-We do not have a phone number for Integration, and we do not have the capacity to help 1:1 on phone, sorry.
+We do not have a phone number for Integration, and we do not have the capacity to help 1:1 on phone.
 Most cases involve information that needs to be in written form, such as ids, API requests/responses, etc. We do sometimes set up Slack channels for customers, so you can request that if you expect to be contacting us a lot.